Jeck99/jeck99/README.md

 ### :man_technologist: &nbsp;EMPLOYMENT

+##### ⚡ IndiCom| Independent software developer                                    2020 – current
+ Consulting and performing tasks on an hourly basis.
+Application development for private customers and small businesses.
+ Creating an application for learning software development technologies, with learning materials accessible to any level of proficiency.

 ##### ⚡ Tech-Career| Mentoring and instructor                                    2020 – current
 - Teaching and training  full-stack development course's students.
 - Studying and gathering up to date technical material and methods.